sujnanpatil/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/Devops_hol_lab2.md

     ![Azure DevOps](images/dev71.png)

-1. On the **eShopOnWeb** edit pane, in the existing YAML-based pipeline, replace line **13** which says  `vmImage: ubuntu-latest` designating the target agent pool the following content, designating the newly created self-hosted agent pool:
+1. On the **eShopOnWeb** edit pane, in the existing YAML-based pipeline, replace line **13** which says  `vmImage: ubuntu-latest` designating the target agent pool with the following content, designating the newly created self-hosted agent pool:

     ```yaml
     name: devops-pool